ruihanjc/CodeToGive/README.md

 To set up the web-application, there are two parts, remember to install Node.js and set up the virtual environment for Python, otherwise it won't work.

+First initialise the backend, where is connected to ChatGPT
 Backend:

 1- Set up the virtual environment: